-1.3.3 VAT
+1.3.2 VAT

-Pursuant to Circular 36, real estate transactions are subject to VAT starting from 1 May 2016.
+Pursuant to Caishui [2016] No. 36 (Circular 36), real estate transactions are subject to VAT starting from 1 May 2016.

-Circular 36 provides that individuals selling nonresidential real estate property should generally be subject to VAT at 5% on a net basis, i.e., total payment collected minus the purchasing cost of the property.
+Circular 36 provides that individuals selling non-residential real estate property should generally be subject to VAT at 5% on a net basis, i.e., total payment collected minus the purchasing cost of the property.

-For individuals selling residential real estate property, the relevant VAT implications should be as follows:
+For individuals selling residential real estate property in areas excluding Beijing, Shanghai, Guangzhou and Shenzhen, the relevant VAT implications should be as follows: